The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 True food allergies in dogs are different than simple food intolerance or sensitivity.
 A food intolerance or food sensitivity would be comparable to lactose intolerance, and it typically causes problems for your pup like digestive irritation, gas, upset stomach, and diarrhea.

 A Yorkie food allergy will manifest itself in an immunological response and take the form of something similar to anaphylactic shock (like a serious nut allergy in a human).
 Food allergies in Yorkshire Terriers can cause more significant reactions like diarrhea, hives, swelling of the face or airway, and acute vomiting.

-Every breed (and every dog) is different, but unfortunately, Yorkies are particularly prone to digestive issues, and it can be difficult to distinguish between food sensitivities and more serious food allergies.
+Every breed (and every dog) is different, but unfortunately, Yorkies are particularly prone to digestive issues, and it can be difficult to distinguish between food sensitivities and more serious food allergies and dog IBD.
 In either case, you’ll want to carefully monitor what your dog eats if you notice symptoms of allergies or intolerance, and work to identify and eliminate the cause as quickly as possible.
-You should also consult our list of what foods Yorkies can eat and what foods to avoid.
+You should also consult our guide on what to feed a dog with IBD.

 If your dog demonstrates serious allergic symptoms, take them to a vet right away so they can test your pup to correct the problem.